xainasx/xainasx/README.md

-# Hi there, I'm xainasx! 👋
+# Hi there, I'm Saniya! 👋

 I'm a passionate Data Scientist and Computer Engineer currently working at In4.
 Welcome to my GitHub profile!
 Here you'll find a collection of my projects, ranging from data analysis and machine learning to software development and computer engineering.